 Every year in the spring semester, the Graduate Studies Committee presents awards for graduate students based on their major scholarly work.

-- The award is an opportunity to honor outstanding scholarly and creative works by graduate students, either applied or research-based.
-Papers or applied, visual, or creative art projects should be focused on areas of importance in the student's discipline.
+The award is an opportunity to honor outstanding scholarly and creative works by graduate students.
+Theses/Dissertations, applied, visual, or creative art projects, capstone projects, or other independent projects are eligible for consideration.
 The format should be consistent with discipline/program guidelines.

-Nominations must be submitted by March 27 and include:
+Nominations must be submitted electronically to gradstudies AT_TOWSON by the fourth Friday in March and include:

-Other entry materials may include but are not limited to publication-ready manuscripts, visual displays of concepts, graphic designs, photographs, interactive media projects, CD-ROMs, DVDs, and websites.
+Other entry materials may include but are not limited to publication-ready manuscripts, visual displays of concepts, graphic designs, photographs, interactive media projects, and/or websites.

-A subcommittee of the Graduate Studies Committee will review submissions to determine the winners.
-The committee will consist of a five-member panel of judges, the composition of the panel is three graduate faculty members with experience reviewing scholarly/creative works from various disciplines (at least one from GSC); one of the two GSC student representatives, and the Dean of the Graduate Studies.
+A subcommittee of the Graduate Studies Committee will review submissions to determine the awards.
+The committee will consist of a five-member panel of judges, including the Dean of Graduate Studies, three graduate faculty members with experience reviewing scholarly/creative works from various disciplines and one of the two GSC student representatives.

 General criteria for award selection:

 The award will include a $200 check.